JnyJny/busylight/docs/devices/embrava.md

 in C, however they should be very accessible regardless of what language the reader may be familiar with.

-A structure bit field in C is declared as a member of a struct, usually an `unsigned int`, followed by a width specifier.
+A structure bit field in C is declared as a member of a `struct`, usually an `unsigned int`, followed by a width specifier.
 The `header` field specified below is an 8-bit (1-byte) field, while the `off` field is a single bit field.
 Fields prefixed with `pad`